Amanda Knox back in Italian court for slander trial linked to Meredith Kercher’s murder - KESQ

 The European court case led the Italian supreme court to reopen and then overturn her slander conviction in 2023 and order the new trial currently underway in Florence that began April 10.
 She has not attended any previous hearings, but has been back in Italy several times, including in 2021 to speak at Italy’s Innocence Project, which advocates for wrongfully convicted people.

-The final hearing on Wednesday will take place in the same courtroom where Knox’s 2013 conviction occurred.
+The final hearing on Wednesday is taking place in the same courtroom where Knox’s 2013 conviction occurred.
 Lawyers for the prosecution, Knox and Lumumba will speak.
 Knox’s lawyer told CNN she will testify but it is not known if Lumumba will be present.

-Knox does not face additional jail time no matter the outcome of Wednesday’s hearing.
+Knox was seen on camera walking into court.
+She did not appear to speak to the press.
+She does not face additional jail time no matter the outcome of Wednesday’s hearing.

 The two judges and eight jurors will deliberate the case until a verdict is reached on whether to overturn the slander conviction or uphold it.